 Abdul-Jabbar: I Helped Joakim Noah Win This Award

-Aug 24, 2025
+Aug 20, 2025

-During an appearance on Conversations With Trevor, Kareem Abdul-Jabbar talked about his relationship with Joakim Noah and how he helped him to win a Defensive Player of the Year Award.
+During an appearance on Conversations With Trevor, Kareem Abdul-Jabbar talked about his relationship with Joakim Noah and how he helped him win a Defensive Player of the Year Award.

-Before Michael Jordan came along, Kareem Abdul-Jabbar was the choice of many for the greatest player of all-time.
+Before Michael Jordan came along, Kareem Abdul-Jabbar was the choice of many for the greatest player of all time.
 And even in the years following Jordan and many others, Kareem is still in many people's top five.

 A few years into his career, Noah reached out to Abdul-Jabbar for help with his game.
 And while he chose not to incorporate some of Kareem's offensive suggestions, he was able to get a lot better on defense.